 - articulate the metanarrative of Scripture.

-Admission requirements and application procedures for the GCCS program are the same as for all programs of study at the seminary.
+Admission requirements and application procedures for the GCCS program are the same as for all programs of study at the seminary (please refer to the Admission section of this catalog for more information).
 Although the GCCS can be completed entirely online, GCCS courses are also offered on the main Dallas campus and at all of the seminary’s extension sites.
 Of the 18 credit hours of coursework required for graduation, a minimum of 15 must be taken through DTS.

 Reinstatement to the program after withdrawal requires action by the Admissions Committee and may subject the student to additional requirements for the certificate.

 Graduates of this certificate program normally are not recommended by the Alumni and Career Services office for ministry placement.
 Students in the GCCS program are classified as non-degree students.

 Transfer of up to 3 credit hours from accredited graduate programs in related fields of study is allowed toward the Graduate Certificate of Christian Studies.
 Students must have earned a grade of C or better (2.0 on a 4.0 scale) in order to be eligible to transfer a course from another institution to DTS.
 Please refer to the Transfer of Credit section in this catalog for more details.

 While the GCCS in Bible and theology can be completed entirely online, GCCS courses are also offered as classroom courses on the main Dallas campus and at all of the seminary’s extension campuses.
 This is to enhance the learning objectives of certain subjects that may be better achieved through a live interactive setting as well as for those who prefer a traditional face-to-face format.